Unbundle HRBy Tom Dougherty

 One promising way to regard human resources might be to UN-BUNDLE individual humans into the major layers of resources contained in each individual.
 Human beings are extremely complex entities, each possessing relationships, physical labor, material and financial resources, expertise, and knowledge.
-(Read about a new model for business management here)

 Better Marketing.
 What Would This Look Like?

 How would your business management look if instead of looking at it as a single horizontal nexus of people, we UNBUNDLED this single layer in a way that reveals all the resources bundled in each individual as separate layers of resources?

 When we UN-BUNDLE your human resources in this way, we get a three dimensional cylindrical space full of different kinds of resources, comprising of at least six horizontal layers.
 Five of which are each located vertically at a different height above the original horizontal network of the physical form and might individuals.
 Oddly, this leads to better marketing.
 Truer marketing at the very least.